electrotechgeek/NintendoNinja-Website/readme.md

 Be sure to change the names of images that are being swapped out due to caching being enabled by the .htaccess file.

-## Anything Else

-Feel free to email me at elm232 'at' (standard Cornell email scheme) or message me on Github if you have any questions.

 # Components

 The POPSHOP website is build using several open source components: